 Cleve Hill Solar Park

 Cleve Hill Solar Park (formerly Project Fortress) is a photovoltaic power station on the Graveney marshes between Faversham and Whitstable, Kent in the UK.
-It started operations in July 2025.
+It began commercial operation in July 2025 and forms part of one of the country’s largest co-located solar and battery energy projects.